buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 **Exchange a dialogue with someone***: A dialogue can be just a few seconds or minutes.
 The Narrator will evaluate how long it lasts.

-**Exchange a few lines with someone***: As long as they are truly few lines or a glance, it doesn't consume Actions; if it becomes more articulated, then it uses Actions.
+**Exchange a few lines with someone***: As long as they are truly few lines or a glance, it doesn' \*\*t consume Actions; if it becomes more articulated, then it uses Actions.
 The goal is not to interrupt the flow of Actions with a dense dialogue but still allow interaction between characters.

 **Perform a skill check***: if they use a fraction of the round they cost 1 Action, otherwise 2 or more.
 Check the Examples of Skill Checks for the reported costs.